petartotev/PT_Demo_NET_Kubernetes/README.md

 <font color="red">Error from server (NotFound): error when creating "hpa.yaml": the server could not find the requested resource</font>

+This is due to the fact that API Versions contains `autoscaling/v1` and `autoscaling/v2`, but not `autoscaling/v2beta1` or `autoscaling/v2beta2`.

-In order to fix this, update the `hpa.yaml` file as it follows:
+In order to fix this, update the `hpa.yaml` file to use `autoscaling/v1` API Version as follows:

 ```
 apiVersion: autoscaling/v1
 kind: HorizontalPodAutoscaler